cshaffer/cshaffer.github.io/_posts/2015-01-29-draper-decorates-assigned.md

 ---
 If you're like me you hate using Rails helpers to write view specific logic.

-Also, if you're like me, you use the [draper gem][draper] to alleviate this hatred.
+Also, if you're like me, you use the [draper gem][draper] to avoid this hatred.

-In the [README][draper-readme] there is some wise advice to hold off on decorating your objects until the last minute, since the whole purpose of decorating them is to add some sweet methods to use in your view.
+In the [draper README][draper-readme] there is some wise advice to hold off on decorating your objects until the last minute in your controller action.
+This makes sense, since the whole purpose of decorating these objects is to add some sweet methods to use specifically in your views.

-Because of this, if you're like me, you were repeating yourself all over your controllers by explicitly decorating the same model in each action like
+In an attempt to heed this advice, if you were like me, you were repeating yourself all over your controllers by explicitly decorating the same model in each action, like this:
-this:

 {% highlight ruby %}
 # app/controllers/widgets_controller.rb